ORNL/AdditiveFOAM/docs/theory.md

 where $$\lambda$$ is the characteristic length scale for mushy zone drag and $$f_s$$ is the solid volme fraction.

 {: .custom }
 The value for $$\lambda$$ is chosen for numerical convenience to damp the flow in the rigid mush.
-We recommend using a value of 10e-6 microns
+We recommend using a value of 10e-6 microns.

 #### Energy Conservation
 The conservation equation for energy is modeled in terms of temperature: